Boeing says loss of Ex-Im Bank would be competitive disadvantage

 “To not have that, we’re just tying one hand behind our back, as far as I‘m concerned,” Conner said.
 “The competition is not going to back away from that kind of financing.”

-John Wojick, Boeing senior vice president for global sales and marketing, said Europe’s Airbus (AIR.PA), Brazil’s Embraer SA (EMBR3.SA) and China’s aircraft makers had access to trade credits to help finance their sales.

-Conner said some rivals were capitalizing on the situation by highlighting uncertainty about whether Boeing’s customers would have access to trade credits in the future.
+He did not name specific rivals, but said some were capitalizing on the situation by highlighting uncertainty about whether Boeing’s customers would have access to trade credits in the future.

-Ex-Im Chairman Fred Hochberg told Reuters the bank’s staff was putting together an orderly liquidation plan and completing transactions that had already been approved, but the lapse of the bank’s charter meant it could not work on any new deals.
+Ex-Im Chairman Fred Hochberg told Reuters the bank’s staff was putting together an orderly liquidation plan and completing transactions that had already been approved, but the lapse of its charter meant it could not work on any new deals.

 Seven conservative Republican senators last week demanded the bank disclose plans to begin liquidating its assets after its charter expired amid congressional inaction.